 The Cat Pose

-You will end with the cat pose, which you will achieve using these steps (2):
+You will end with the cat pose, which you will achieve by executing these steps (2):

 - Curl your toes under and press down by firmly resting your hands on the floor.

-- Breathe out and round your spine as if lifting it towards the ceiling.
+- Breathe out and round your spine as if lifting it toward the ceiling.
 Make sure you drop the crown of your head and tailbone and lower your belly in and up.
-However, be sure to keep your core muscles hugging your spine and your navel drawn in.
+However, make sure to keep your core muscles hugging your spine and your navel drawn in.

 - Push the floor using your hands to extend the distance across your shoulder blades.

-- Position your hips over your knees and arms straight to maintain the movement in your spine.
+- Position your hips over your knees and keep your arms straight to maintain movement in your spine.

 - Release the pose by returning your spine to a neutral position.